-You will love the texture and warmth of this easy crochet cowl!
+You will love the texture and warmth of this easy and warm crochet cowl!

 I hope you like texture because this cowl definitely delivers that.
 This easy crochet cowl uses one stitch throughout but the placement of the stitches it what creates a great texture.

-This cowl can also be adjusted fairly easily.
+This crochet neckwarmer can also be adjusted fairly easily.
 The foundation is worked in a multiple of 6.
 Adjusting the stitch count in multiples of 6 will adjust the circumference.

 This cowl is only 2 repeat rounds.
 That means it is a pattern that can be worked up easily.
 The height of the cowl can also be adjusted by doing less repeats or adding more repeats.

 When it came to choosing a yarn type for this design it was pretty easy.